Privacy-First Employee Monitoring - Building Trust While Maintaining Visibility

 - Appoint a Data Protection Officer for monitoring oversight

-- Implement Data Retention Policies (recommend 90 days)
+- Implement Data Retention Policies (recommend 3-7 days for recordings)

 - Provide Annual Privacy Training for managers